ushelp/EasyQRCodeJS/readme.md

     // =====  Drawing method
     /*
-    drawer: 'canvas' // Which drawing method to use. 'canvas', 'svg'. default is 'canvas' */
+    drawer: 'canvas', // Which drawing method to use. 'canvas', 'svg'. default is 'canvas' */

+    // =====  UTF-8 without BOM
+    /*
+    utf8WithoutBOM: true
+    */

 }